How Much Umbrella Insurance Do I Need?

 Umbrella insurance can cover a host of personal liabilities, in addition to bodily injury or property damage from an auto accident where you’re at fault.
 But it might not.
 And umbrella insurance can protect your net worth from a tragic mistake on your part, or looting by unscrupulous personal injury lawyers.
 But it might not.

 To get at the truth and try to understand umbrella insurance better, I spent several hours scouring the web and talking to insurance companies.
 In the end I got a somewhat better understanding of the umbrella insurance product, which I’ll share below.
-But I was left with plenty of questions too.
+But I had plenty of questions too.

 Given the minimal data publicly available on umbrella policies (the insurance companies are holding all the cards), this article may raise more questions than it answers.
 But maybe readers can address some of those lingering issues in the comments below….